 RAD or Rapid Application Development, is a streamlined model for developing applications.
 Namely, we are talking about the process of software development.
 This method encompasses interactive development, the creation of prototypes , and the use of CASE (Computer Aided Software Engineering) tools.
 Additionally, RAD usually encompasses the usability, utility, and speed of launch as well.
-What more do you want?
-Here you’ll find everything about RAD: the definition, the pros and cons, and the phases in a RAD process.
+Read more about RAD: the definition, the pros and cons, and the phases in a RAD process.

 Definition of Rapid Application Development (RAD)